visionmedia/masteringnode/chapters/buffers.md

 When dealing with JavaScript strings, we may pass it to the `Buffer.byteLength()` method to determine it's byte length.

-The api is written in such a way that it is String-like, so for example we can work with "slices" of a `Buffer` by passing offsets to the `slice()` method:
+The API is written in such a way that it is String-like, so for example we can work with "slices" of a `Buffer` by passing offsets to the `slice()` method:

     var chunk = buf.slice(4, 9);
     console.log(chunk.toString());